-Introducing my latest invention: Christmas Turkey Burgers!!
-These easy to make turkey burgers are flavoured with sage, onions and bacon and topped with Cranberry Relish and Sproutslaw – all the flavours of Christmas in burger form!
+Introducing… Christmas Turkey Burgers!
+Easy homemade turkey burgers, flavoured with sage, onions and bacon and topped with cranberry relish and sproutslaw – all the flavours of Christmas in burger form!

 I am always full of ideas and especially at Christmas.
 One of my more crazy ones this year was the idea of creating a Christmas Turkey Burger.

 As I often do when I have an idea, I googled ‘Christmas Burger’ to see what others had done with it and was utterly amazed at how few recipes came up and nothing like the ideas in my head.
 Clearly there is a gap in the market!

 So I set about inventing!!
 I started with the burger – it had to be turkey, of course, and then I wanted to add in onions and sage, as I just love sage and onion stuffing, and I added bacon too as a nod towards pigs in blankets and also to stop the burgers getting too dry.

 I felt the absolute best accompaniment to a turkey burger would be cranberry sauce – a much better choice here than tomato sauce – and another nod towards the traditional Christmas dinner, but I often find commercially available cranberry sauces too sweet and so I created my own slightly sharper ‘Cranberry Relish’ to accompany my burger.

 Finally I wanted to include sprouts somehow – I’m mad about sprouts and it just wouldn’t be Christmas dinner without them.
 Coleslaw is a common accompaniment to burgers, so I figured creating a version of coleslaw using sprouts instead of cabbage could be the answer.